rbeiter/raspberrypi-pico/blinker00/README.txt

 	corresponding register.
 0x3000 will CLeaR ...

-As of this writing I am still looking in the documentation for where this RW/XOR/SET/CLR is defined.

 For the SIO registers they chose another scheme (and this information is in the databook).